-On Wednesday, October 18th, Momentum will join forces with Handful Activewear to celebrate National Love Your Body Day in a unique and visually powerful way.
-Our BE YOUtiful campaign will encourage everyone everywhere to reclaim the beauty and power within.
-We continue our series of inspirational blog posts with a BE YOUtiful message from Staci Becker, a Spinning instructor with a positive outlook.
+Our BE YOUtiful campaign encourages everyone everywhere to reclaim the beauty and power within.
+We are reposting our series of inspirational blog articles with a BE YOUtiful message from previous years, to give you a chance to discover these wonderful messages again!
+We're kicking off the campaign with a great one from Staci Becker, a GroupX and Spin instructor with a positive outlook.

 What is the first thing you see when you look in the mirror in the morning?
 Is it how beautiful your eyes are, or the bags underneath them?
 Is it how soft your hair is, or how the grey is starting to show through?
 Do you see all the happy moments that have earned you those laugh lines, or do you just see wrinkles?
 Your first 60 seconds out of bed can set the tone for your whole day.
 Will you be beautiful, soft, and happy—or saggy, grey, and full of wrinkles?